-'''

 python main.py --do_nearest_neighbor

-'''

-This runs a simple semantic parser based on nearest neighbors: return the logical form for the most similar example in the training set.
+This runs a NearestNeighborSemanticParser: return the logical form for the most similar example in the training set.
 This should report a denotation accuracy of 24/120 (it's actually getting some examples right!), and it should have good token-level accuracy as well.
 You can check that the system is able to access the backend without error.